jiunbae/ITE3068/README.md

 Using [Docker](https://www.docker.com/) with [arcus](https://hub.docker.com/r/ruo91/arcus/), [MySQL](https://hub.docker.com/_/mysql/), [nBase-ARC](https://hub.docker.com/r/hyeongseok05/nbase-arc/).

-app is simple flask app for performance comparison.
+API app is simple flask app for performance comparison.

+All settings are stored in `settings.json`. you can change enviroments for you own service.

-### App (for performance comparison)
+### API App (for performance comparison)
 Powered by flask, support simple RestfulAPI for performance comparison.

 API Lists